JLMadsen/twoPhaseCommit/README.md

 ## Implementation

+For the communication i use a socket server, this acts as an intermediate for designating a coordinator and keeping count of clients.
+It also sends an echo of all incoming messages to all clients.

 The first client that connects to the socket server will be assigned the coordinator role, the rest are participants.

 When any client commits a new balance the coordinator will forward this commit to all clients with a requestVote message.